 What speeds do you get with GPRS?

-GPRS can enable peak download speeds of up to 171.2 kbps which in today’s world (2020) is very low.
-However, GPRS was a big achievement as it paved the way for the evolution of mobile data based on the packet-switched technique.
-GPRS was followed by another enhancement called EDGE or Enhanced Data for Global Evolution which improved the speeds a bit further.
-GPRS and EDGE are often referred to as 2.5G and 2.75G respectively.
-EDGE can offer peak downlink speeds of up to 384 kbps for downloads, which is more than double of what GPRS can offer.
+The peak download speed of GPRS is 171.2 kbps which is the maximum you can get on GPRS.
+The average speeds are lower than the peak speeds.
+The other enhancement EDGE can offer peak downlink speeds of up to 384 kbps for downloads, which is more than double the speed that GPRS can offer.
 Even though 384 kbps can theoretically support basic mobile internet tasks, we don’t get peak speeds in real life.
-Generally, depending on how many people are on the network and how far you are from the base station, you may only get to enjoy a small portion of this 384 kbps.
-EDGE also uses the packet-switched methodology to send and receive mobile data just like GPRS.
-If you are looking for a comparison of the data rates that can be achieved through various mobile technologies, have a look at this post.
+Generally, depending on how many people are on the network and how far you are from the base station, you may only get to enjoy a small portion of this 384 kbps i.e. 130-200 kbps.
+EDGE also uses the packet-switched methodology to send and receive mobile data, just like GPRS.
+Below is a quick table that summarises this information.
+You may also check out our dedicated post that provides a detailed comparison of the data rates that can be achieved through various mobile technologies including 2G, 3G, 4G and 5G technologies.

+GPRS is a part of GSM networks and is not a separate technology.
 GSM networks use the circuit-switched technique for voice calls which requires a dedicated circuit to be made available for the entire duration of a call even if the users are not speaking.
-Now as you can imagine, that doesn’t sound like an efficient way of doing business.
-The mobile data sessions are very different from voice calls because in data sessions users don’t necessarily send and receive at the same time.
+In the original circuit-switched GSM networks, a technology called HSCSD – High-Speed Circuit Switched Data could enable mobile data through the circuit-switched part of the network.
+However, circuit-switching is not efficient for data sessions because, in data sessions, users don’t necessarily send and receive at the same time.

-Just for completeness, this whole efficiency thing doesn’t mean that GPRS replaces the circuit-switched part of the GSM network.
-It just means that the voice calls continue to use circuit-switched to ensure the right quality of service, but the data sessions use the packet-switched part of the mobile network to offer efficient mobile data services.
+For completeness, this whole efficiency thing doesn’t mean that GPRS replaces the circuit-switched part of the GSM network.
+It just means that the voice calls continue to use circuit-switched to ensure the right quality of service, and the data sessions use the packet-switched part of the mobile network to offer efficient mobile data services.